famous biologist

-This section of the website offers biographies describing the lives, contributions, and discoveries of renowned biologists from all eras of biology.
+This section, Famous Biologists, offers biographies describing the lives, contributions, and discoveries of renowned biologists from all eras of biology.

 Ulisse Aldrovandi (1522-1605).
 Italian naturalist and physician.
 Together with Conrad Gesner, he led the Renaissance movement that put a new emphasis on the study of the nature.
 Read more >>